The New England Journal of Medicine avoided politics for 208 years. Now it’s urging voters to oust Trump.

 Officials in the Trump administration have tried to discredit and undermine some experts who have criticized the way the federal government responded to the pandemic.
 Last month, Michael Caputo, the top communications official for the Department of Health and Human Services, claimed scientists at the Centers for Disease Control and Prevention were conspiring against the president and engaged in “sedition.”
 Others have tried to tightly control information about the state of the pandemic.

-The NEJM isn’t the first science-focused publication pushed to weigh in on the election due to the tense relationship between the Trump administration and the scientific community.
+The NEJM isn’t the first science-focused publication pushed to weigh in on the election amid a tense relationship between the Trump administration and the scientific community.
 Scientific American also published a presidential endorsement for the first time in its October issue, urging its readers to vote for former vice president Joe Biden in November.

 “Scientific American has never endorsed a presidential candidate in its 175-year history,” the endorsement said.
 “This year we are compelled to do so.
 We do not do this lightly.”

-Many doctors and researchers reacted to the NEJM editorial with surprise and praise on Wednesday.
+Many doctors and researchers reacted to the NEJM editorial with surprise and praise Wednesday.

 “The fact that @NEJM has taken a side in this Presidential election is telling as to how critical of a moment we are in,” Joseph Sakran, a trauma surgeon and director of emergency general surgery at Johns Hopkins Hospital in Baltimore, tweeted Wednesday.